 However, the best specific gravity for your slip will depend on what you are making, and the clay you’re using.
 You may need to experiment with slips of different consistencies to find the ideal density of your particular slip.

 Measuring the specific gravity of a liquid is easy enough.
 You simply pour some of the slip into a 100ml graduated cylinder and weigh the liquid.
-Then divide the weight of the slip in grams with 100.
+Then divide the weight of the slip in grams by 100.
 This will give you the specific gravity reading.

 Let’s say 100ml of your slip weighs 180g.
 If you divide 180g by 100, this tells you that the specific gravity of the slip is 1.8.